MartinKosicky/simple_dns_server/README.md

 # Simple dns server
 Simple dns server for A records without recursion.
-Source is by an executable
+IP/HOST list is cached by periodically calling some executable with arguments on the command line.
+Currently this deals only with the basic A records, 1 question in lookup gives 1 answer if any.

 Run the dnsserver executable with the following:
 `dnsserver command [arguments...] `